See what mortgage you qualify for

 This is a question many buyers don’t think about, but it directly relates to the house, the type of homeowners insurance you’ll need and the cost.
-Buying a home in an area that’s prone to natural disasters will impact you in many ways, including financially.
+Buying a home in an area prone to natural disasters will impact you in many ways, including financially.

-Many mortgage lenders won’t approve a loan application without proof of home insurance.
+Many mortgage lenders won’t approve a loan without proof of home insurance.
 When a home is at risk of flooding or experiencing other natural disasters, insurance companies may:

-- Deny coverage for the property
+- Deny property coverage

 - Charge an annual premium that results in high monthly payments

-What’s the history of the house?
+2. What’s the history of the house?

-Are there health or safety hazards?
+3. Are there health or safety hazards?